Fisker Automotive: Fisker Karma

 The Karma was a plug-in hybrid luxury sports sedan produced by Fisker Automotive and manufactured at Valmet Automotive in Finland.
 After missing its initial late 2009 launch, and after the launch was rescheduled several times, the first deliveries took place in the U.S. in late July 2011 and deliveries to retail customers began in November 2011.

 The 20.1 kWh (72.36 MJ) lithium ion rechargeable battery in each car came from A123 Systems in Watertown, Massachusetts.
 The aluminum frame was engineered by Fisker and was supplied by Norsk Hydro from Norway.
 The cabin interior was designed by Fisker Automotive, but was made in the United States by Magna International of Canada.
 The EVer powertrain system, technically a series hybrid, delivered over 400 horsepower, and was inspired by Quantum Technologies, a cofounder of and early investor in Fisker.
 A version of the Karma was relaunched as the Karma Revero in 2016 by Karma Automotive.

+Concept models

+Fisker Sunset

+At the 2009 Detroit Auto Show, Fisker showed a short wheelbase hardtop convertible version of the Karma called the Sunset, with the intent of series production.

+Fisker Surf

+At the 2011 Frankfurt Auto Show, Fisker showed the Surf, a concept model based on the Karma with a station wagon bodystyle.
+According to Fisker this bodystyle had been planned from the beginning of design work on the Karma.
+Fisker described the Surf as a "merger of a sports car with a station wagon" and said he was inspired by cars such as the Jensen Interceptor and Lamborghini Espada.
+In August 2012 Fisker announced that the Sunset and the Surf were both on hold, as the company had decided to focus on the planned mid-sized Atlantic sedan.

+Fisker Atlantic

+The Atlantic was intended to be Fisker's entry into the midsize sedan segment, similar in size to cars such as the Audi A5.
+Originally under development as "Project Nina", Fisker had reached a deal with BMW for them to supply turbocharged 2.0 liter four cylinder engines for the Atlantic, with the car using a similar plug in hybrid system as the Karma.